rydlande/ProjectExam2/README.md

 For more information on this project, please reach out to the developer eirryd24360@stud.noroff.no.

 ## Acknowledgments
-Special thanks to the instructors and fellow students who provided guidance and support throughout this project.
+Special thanks to my teacher and fellow students who provided guidance and support throughout this project.